MiloLug/yaru/README.md

 removed "default" flavour from gtk/meson.build

+Common colors and palette is added (and variables, drawing etc...) :)
 ## TODO
 - global:
   - clean up the styles... oh my GOD help me on this way of blood tears